Nesador95/Computational-Physics-Solutions/Chapter 3 Graphics Visualization Animation/README.md

 # Chapter 3: Graphics and visualization

 ##### Exercise 3.1
-This program was a simple example on how to plot experimental data and how to manipulate it.
+This program was a simple example on how to plot experimental data gathered in `sunspots.txt` and how to manipulate it.
 ##### Exercise 3.2
 This program plots three functions: the deltoid curve, the galilean_spiral, and Fey's function.
 To accomplish this more easily, a polar plot coordinate